Updated November 19, 2020

 For more information about the protection of children’s information, please see the Federal Trade Commission’s website at https://www.ftc.gov/tips-advice/business-center/privacy-and-security/children%27s-privacy.

-Acceptd provides an application, collaboration, and communication platform and environment to enable you to learn about arts programs to assist you in your educational and performance growth as you embark on and further develop your artistic career.
+Acceptd provides an application, virtual audition, collaboration, and communication platform and environment to enable you to learn about arts programs to assist you in your educational and performance growth as you embark on and further develop your artistic career.
 Therefore, We provide you with opportunities to provide information about yourself that helps you accomplish your personal goals in this area.
 The majority of information that you may provide is completely optional.
-By visiting the Site, by using or accessing Our Services or by registering for or using an Account, We and/or Our Partners may collect a variety of information from you for that Service based on what you provide to Us, such as: your name, postal address, telephone number (home and/or mobile), email address, self-created user name, self-created password, and other personally identifying information (“Personal Information”).
+By visiting the Site, by using or accessing Our Services or by registering for or using an Account, We and/or Our Partners may collect a variety of information from you for that Service based on what you provide to Us, such as: your name, postal address, telephone number (home and/or mobile), email address, self-created user name, self-created password, and other personally identifying information, and location via geolocation data (“Personal Information”).
 If you are paying for a Service, standard payment and billing information is required.
 We do not require users to provide their race, ethnicity, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health, sexual orientation or criminal record (“Sensitive Information”).
 Please DO NOT post or add Sensitive Information to your account that you would not want to be made publicly available.

 Depending on what level of engagement you elect to participate when using Our Service, additional information may be collected and stored.
 To make these opportunities and your privacy choices very apparent to you, We would like to walk you through the steps of the various levels of engagement that you may choose for your relationship with Acceptd and with Our Partners.